Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 Their fingers were easily swallowed up to the second joint, and when they moved them inside, juice that was a little more muddy and frothy than clear leaked out in streams.

-「Then, here we go.」
+"Then, here we go."

 When Sera put the tip of the vibrator to the vaginal opening, it was swallowed very easily with a squelch.

 Just like that, it was inserted deep into her vagina.

-「Nghh, huh?!
+"Nghh, huh?!
 Muguu!
-Nghhh… Nghh, ahh, hnn!」
+Nghhh… Nghh, ahh, hnn!"

 Given that it used to be one of her favorites, she must have had an idea what had been put inside her.